BioPhoton/angular-formatter-parser/README.md

 # angular-formatter-parser

-Angular Formatter Parser - The AngularJS Port
+#### Angular Formatter Parser - The AngularJS Port

-The angular FormatterParser library in a port of the Angular1 `ngModel.$formatter` and `ngModel.§parser` implementation.
+The angular FormatterParser library in a port of the Angular 1.x `ngModel.$formatter` and `ngModel.§parser` implementation.

 It is implemented as an configurable directive which mimics the angular reactive-forms validation.